-Fiscal 2024-2025 is the first year infrastructure projects will be funded from the Urban Renewal Agency according to the plan.
-Contractual/Professional is budgeted at \$86,604.
+Changes to the plan in 2024 added the Keys reservoir infrastructure project to the district and will allow funding that will prevent having to increase utility rates for all residents.
+Contractual/Professional is budgeted at \$87,404.
 This amount includes any professional services needed as well as a budgeted transfer to the General Fund to cover administrative costs.